 State Earned Income Tax Credits

-State earned income tax credits provide an additional benefit to the federal credit for low-income taxpayers by reducing their state income tax liability.
-Current state EITC policies are modeled after the federal credit, but vary somewhat on eligibility standards, methods for calculating the credit amount, refundability, awareness and outreach efforts, and data tracking requirements.
+State earned income tax credits provide an additional benefit to the federal credit for low- and moderate-income taxpayers by reducing their state income tax liability.
+State EITC policies are modeled after the federal credit, but they vary somewhat on eligibility standards, methods for calculating the credit amount, refundability, awareness and outreach efforts, and data tracking requirements.

-Washington is the only state without state income tax and a state EITC.
-Eligible Washington residents apply to the Washington Department of Revenue to receive the credit.
+Washington is the only state without a state income tax that offers a state EITC.
+Eligible residents apply to the Washington Department of Revenue to receive the credit.
 The state verifies eligibility by matching IRS data to the application.
-The revenue department is required to work with the IRS to pay the rebate automatically as quickly as possible.
+The revenue department is required to work with the IRS to pay the rebate automatically and as quickly as possible.
 Filers who are eligible for the federal EITC are also eligible for the Washington EITC, with the state credit amount based on the filer's income and family size.

-Some states including California, New Jersey and Hawaii require state EITC statistical data to be collected and reported.
+Some states, including California, New Jersey and Hawaii, require state EITC statistical data to be collected and reported.
 Hawaii’s law, for example, requires the director of taxation to prepare an annual report detailing the number of credits granted, the total dollar amount granted and the average credit value distributed for specified income ranges during the prior calendar year.
 Arizona, Texas and West Virginia have laws related to the federal EITC.
-Arizona requires the Department of Economic Security to provide all child care subsidy recipients with information regarding the federal EITC.
-Texas mandates the state's Workforce Commission assist recipients of TANF and other low-income workers with applying for the federal EITC.
+Alabama disregards the federal earned income tax credit for purposes of calculating an individual's federal income tax deduction.
+Arizona requires its Department of Economic Security to provide child care subsidy recipients with information regarding the federal EITC.
+Texas mandates its workforce commission to assist TANF recipients and other low-income workers with applying for the federal EITC.

 For a list of enacted legislation related to earned income tax credits, please see NCSL’s Earned Income Tax Credits Enactments.